alsiola/react-doc-props/README.md

 Usage
 =====
-The basic react-doc-props documentation object looks like this:
+The basic react-doc-props documentation object looks like this.
 ````
-const documentation = {
+export const documentation = {
     name: 'ComponentName',
     description: 'A description of the component',
     props: {